IsmailKallab/IsmailKallab/README.md

 - 🌱 I’m currently learning **Terraform**

-- 👨‍💻 All of my projects are available at [https://github.com/IsmailKallab](https://github.com/IsmailKallab)

 - 💬 Ask me about **AWS DevOps**

 - 📫 How to reach me **ismmcof84@gmail.com**